For anyone planning a staycation with a toddler, I thought I would share my short, tried-and-tested list of best travel items for toddlers.

 It feels very safe too.
-There is a strap around their waist and their legs so it’s pretty escape-proof once they are up there.
+There is a strap around the child’s waist and legs so it’s pretty escape-proof once they are up there.
 Plus, Justin has carried Miles this way for fairly long stretches and never been uncomfortable.

-Our toddler still sleeps in a cot at home so we’ve been using a travel cot for him to sleep in on staycation.
-The Micralite Sleep&Go Lite (which we were kindly gifted last year) is a travel cot and playpen that is suitable from birth to 3 years.
+The Micralite Sleep&Go Lite (which we were kindly gifted) is a travel cot and playpen that is suitable from birth to 3 years.

 It’s very quick and easy to assemble (you simply shake it open) and it folds neatly into a travel bag that you can wear on your shoulder.
 With a padded frame and thick foam mattress, I’ve found the Sleep&Go Lite well suited to a toddler that moves about a lot.

 If your accommodation doesn’t have room for a cot, or your toddler no longer likes sleeping in one, then the JetKids™ by Stokke® CloudSleeper™ Inflatable Kids’ Bed is a great choice.

 The CloudSleeper inflatable kids bed has an integrated pump, fitted mesh cover sheet, and a packing cube for easy transport and storage.
 I love that it has side bumpers to stop little ones rolling out and it really is compact enough to fit in a suitcase – we took ours to Puglia.

 It’s also a great space saver as you can slide it under the bed or prop it against a wall during the day – no more squeezing around the travel cot to get to the bathroom!